matteoferla/GEL-PanelApp-analysis/README.md

 ## Code details
 Written for python3.

+The code was revisited two years later.
+With the following changes:
+* made more module-like.
+* `Gene.get_df` returns a pandas table
+* `gene.unexpected_keys` returns any keys that are not recognised (good to see if data defs changed)

 ### PanelWrapper
 Two classes within wrap the GEL PanelApp Rest API.
 Panel and Gene.